Updated: 9 September 2025

 Form wording about awareness at “4 mmol/L”

-How often do people detect < 3.0 mmol/L
+How often do people detect < 3.0 mmol/L?

-- Detection varies widely; consistent finding is incomplete awareness and IAH ~15–30% in modern cohorts (lower with CGM).
-Avoid claiming a fixed percentage unless your data are published; list IAH screening and education plans.
+impaired awareness of hypoglycaemia ~15–30% in modern cohorts (lower with CGM).
+Avoid claiming a fixed percentage unless your data are published; list IAH screening and education plans instead.

 Healthy people below 4 mmol/L on sensors